What’s the Real Cost of Credentialing Delays?

 The costs go far beyond just the provider’s salary.
 You’re also paying for overhead, support staff, and clinic space that isn’t generating income.
 Think about the opportunity cost as well.
 While you wait, patient appointments that could be filled remain open, and existing providers may become overworked trying to cover the gap, which can lead to burnout.
 Every day of delay is a day of lost potential.
 That’s why viewing efficient provider credentialing as a core part of your financial strategy is so important.
 It’s essential for maintaining a healthy cash flow and ensuring your practice can operate without these preventable setbacks.
 Let’s break down exactly what these delays could be costing you.

-Calculate Your Monthly Revenue Loss
+How to Calculate Your Monthly Revenue Loss

 On a monthly basis, the losses from a single delayed provider can be substantial.
 If credentialing is delayed, a practice can lose between $6,000 and $8,000 in income per provider each month.
 Think about what that means for your operations.
 That’s money that could cover a medical assistant’s salary, pay for new equipment, or be reinvested into marketing to attract new patients.
 Instead, it vanishes while you wait for paperwork to clear.
 This lost revenue is especially painful because the provider is on your payroll and ready to work, but their ability to contribute to the practice’s financial health is completely stalled.
 This makes effective medical billing impossible until the credentialing is finalized.

-Project the Annual Financial Impact
+Seeing the Bigger Picture: Annual Financial Impact

 When you zoom out and look at the yearly picture, the numbers become even more alarming.
 Practices lose an average of $100,000 to $200,000 per provider each year just because of credentialing delays.
 This isn’t a small operational hiccup; it’s a major financial liability that can stunt your practice’s growth and stability.
 For a group practice hiring multiple providers, these figures can quickly multiply, putting a significant strain on your entire financial structure.
 This consistent loss of income highlights why a streamlined approach to healthcare revenue cycle management is so critical.
 Without it, you’re leaving a huge amount of money on the table every year.